fastai/course-v3/docs/start_gcp.md

 <img alt="" src="/images/gcp/logo.jpg" class="screenshot">

-This guide explains how to set up Google Cloud Platform (GCP) to use PyTorch 1.0.0 and fastai 1.0.2.
+This guide explains how to set up Google Cloud Platform (GCP) to use PyTorch and fastai.
 At the end of this tutorial you will be able to use both in a GPU-enabled Jupyter Notebook environment.

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](https://course.fast.ai/update_gcp.html) section.